web3/web3.js/docs/web3-utils.rst

     web3.utils.fromAscii(string) // ALIAS, deprecated

 Returns the HEX representation of a given ASCII string.
-If you would like to transform a ascii string in to a valid ``bytes4``, ``bytes8`` etc. value then please pass the correct length as second parameter.
+If you would like to transform an ASCII string into a valid ``bytes4``, ``bytes8`` etc. value then please pass the correct length as the second parameter.

 ----------